SEX COACH CAITLIN V

 That's very common for older men, especially who have practiced maybe energetic sex or tantric sex.
 They're able to go multiple rounds because they're just not ejaculating.

 They may be able to get hard again.
-Yeah, but they may not be able to get it again.
+Yeah, but they may not be able to ejaculate.

 the desire has built.
 And so I like to go multiple rounds.